-- 87.2 High-Sticking the Puck Batting the puck above the height of 4 feet with a stick is prohibited.
+- 87.2 High-Sticking the Puck Batting the puck above the shoulder with a stick is prohibited.
 When a puck is struck with a high stick and subsequently comes into the possession and control of a player from the offending team (including the player who made contact with the puck), either directly or deflected off any player or official, there shall be a whistle.
 When a puck has been contacted by a high stick, the play shall be permitted to continue, provided that: - 1.
 The puck has been batted to an opponent (when a player bats the puck to an opponent, the referee shall give the "washout" signal immediately.
 Otherwise, play shall be stopped.); or - 2.
-A player of the defending side bats the puck into that team's own goal, in which case the goal shall be allowed. - 87.3 Faceoff Location When a high-sticking the puck violation occurs, the ensuing faceoff shall take place at the nearest faceoff spot one zone closer to the offending team's defensive zone from the point of the violation, unless otherwise covered in the rules.

-87.4 Disallowed Goal - When an attacking player causes the puck to enter the opponent's goal by contacting the puck above the height of the crossbar, either directly or deflected off any player or official, the goal shall not be allowed.
+A player of the defending side bats the puck into that team's own goal, in which case the goal shall be allowed. - 87.3 Faceoff Location When a high-sticking the puck violation occurs, the ensuing face-off must take place at the spot that provides the least amount of territorial advantage to the team striking the puck, either where the puck was contacted illegally, or where it was last played by the offending team.
+If the attacking team is at fault and the play is stopped while the puck is in the attacking zone, the ensuing face-off must be moved to the nearest face-off spot in the neutral zone. - 87.4 Defensive Zone Violation When a high-sticking the puck violation occurs by the defensive team in the defensive zone, a change of players shall not be permitted by the offending team. - 87.5 Disallowed Goal When an attacking player causes the puck to enter the opponent's goal by contacting the puck above the height of the player's shoulder, either directly or deflected off any player or official, the goal shall not be allowed.
 The determining factor is where the puck makes contact with the stick.
-If the puck makes contact with the stick below the level of the crossbar and enters the goal, this goal shall be allowed.
+If the puck makes contact with the stick below the level of the player's shoulder and enters the goal, this goal shall be allowed.

-A goal scored as a result of a defending player striking the puck with his stick carried above the height of the crossbar of the goal frame into his own goal shall be allowed.
+A goal scored as a result of a defending player striking the puck with his or her stick carried above the height of the player's shoulder of the goal frame into his or her own goal shall be allowed.